-I will use a line of S. cerevisiae cells as the system to investigate whether $Pol\ \alpha$ is necessary for the formation of nucleosomes as their replisome has been well-characterized, and they have been the system of choice for the previous studies that this experiment is founded on.
-They are a practical choice as they are eukaryotic cells with a short doubling time, and provide a suitable model for more complex eukaryotes that can be studied further down the line.
+I will use a line of S. cerevisiae cells as the system to investigate whether Pol α is necessary for the formation of nucleosomes their replisome has been well-characterized, and they have been the system of choice for the previous studies that this experiment is founded on.
+They are a practical choice as they are eukaryotic cells with a short turnover time, and provide a suitable model for more complex eukaryotes that can be studied further down the line.

-To study the necessity of Pol α , I will develop two lines of cells: one cell line that is WT for Pol α as the control, and one cell line with a known temperature-sensitive mutation in the Pol 1 subunit as the variant.
+To study the necessity of Pol α , I will develop two lines of cells: one cell line that is WT for Pol α as the control, and one cell line with a mutation in Pol α as the variant.
 The WT cell line is an important control as it will set the base level of nucleosomes present in S. cerevisiae.
 A decrease in the amount of nucleosomes present in the variant line can thus be attributed to the mutation of Pol α .